felixweyne/imaginaryC2/readme.md

 ![Imaginary C2](media/imaginary_c2.png?raw=true)

+### Replay packet captures
+Imaginary C2 provides two scripts to convert _packet captures (PCAPs)_ or _Fiddler Session Archives_ into __request definitions__ which can be parsed by imaginary C2.
+Via these scripts the user can extract HTTP request URLs and domains, as well as HTTP responses.
+This way, one can quickly replay HTTP responses for a given HTTP request.

 ### Demo use case: Simulating TrickBot servers

 Imaginary C2 can be used to simulate the hosting of TrickBot components and configuration files.
 Additionally, it can also be used to simulate TrickBot's web injection servers.